-The commercial muscle of Diego Zamora has undoubtedly made the brand visible in the market but the man who has orchestrated the evolution in styles, new label designs and expansion towards other Spanish wine regions is Rodolfo Bastida, managing director of the group's wine division.
+The commercial muscle of Zamora Company has undoubtedly made the brand visible in the market but the man who has orchestrated the evolution in styles, new label designs and expansion towards other Spanish wine regions is Rodolfo Bastida, managing director of the group's wine division.
 Selection was the starting point: high quality vineyards, fermentation in oak vats, a larger presence of French oak.
 The result of this action were two wines: the best grapes were destined to premium Mirto (€32, around 35,000 bottles) with the rest going to Ramón Bilbao Edición Limitada Crianza (€11, over 200,000 bottles), an affordable red harvested with quality procedures usually reserved for higher priced wines.

-Reds are Tempranillo-based except for Ramón Bilbao Reserva (11€) and Gran Reserva (€17-18), which include small amounts of Mazuelo.
+Reds are Tempranillo-based except for Ramón Bilbao Reserva (€12) and Gran Reserva (€19), which include small amounts of Mazuelo.
 The exception is Viñedos de Altura, a singular wine which is a 50% blend of Tempranillo and Garnacha from the region's two extremes (the first comes from Villalba, on the westernmost part, and Garnacha from Tudelilla, in Rioja Baja).
 Vineyards are 80km apart and lie at an altitude of 700 and 650 metres respectively.
 The result is a fresh, light and fragrant wine which highlights the enormous potential for different styles in a region as large as Rioja.
-There's a new 100% Garnacha rosé (€6 in Spain) sourced from the Alto Najerilla Valley.
+There are two new Garnacha-based rosé wines: the premium Lalomba (€20) and the entry-level Ramón Bilbao (€6 in Spain).
+Grapes for this wine are sourced from the Alto Najerilla Valley in Rioja Alta.

 The winery is open daily to visitors and offers guided tastings.
 All the wines can be bought at the winery's online store.